-New Hampshire police dog dies, honored for tracking successes
+Police dog dies, honored for tracking successes

 ROCHESTER, N.H.
-(AP) — A 7-year-old police dog in New Hampshire who died after an illness is being remembered for her successes in tracking people.
+(AP) — A decorated 7-year-old police dog is being remembered for her successes in tracking people.

-Daisy Mae was a decorated K-9 officer who died in February.
-The Stafford County Sheriff’s Office held a funeral service Monday.
+K-9 officer Daisy Mae died in February after an illness.
+The Strafford County Sheriff’s Office held a funeral for the bloodhound in New Hampshire on Monday.

-In 2014, the bloodhound and her handler, Deputy Keith MacKenzie, were honored for finding an armed fugitive near the Canadian border who was charged in the shooting death of his girlfriend in Maine.
+The dog and her handler, Deputy Keith MacKenzie, were honored in 2014 for finding an armed fugitive near the Canadian border who was charged in his girlfriend’s death in Maine.

-Daisy Mae also helped find a suspect in the killing a Pennsylvania state trooper.
+Daisy Mae also helped find a suspect in the killing of a Pennsylvania state trooper later that year.

 Most Read Nation & World Stories

-Note: This story has been corrected to say that the name of the department is the Strafford County Sheriff’s Office, not the Stafford County Sheriff’s Office.